AntoniosStamatopoulos/HTB_sherlocks-blue-team-writeups-/README.md

 ---

-## Structure

-Each challenge is organized in a separate folder and includes:

-- Investigation summary
-- Key findings
-- Timeline of events
-- Relevant artifacts

----

 ## Purpose

 This repository serves as a portfolio of practical blue team skills and hands-on experience in security analysis.